ukrtek/techwriting/ticker_doc.md

 #### 2.3 Public functions
-start(time: number, delay: number = 0)
+start(time: number, delay: number = 0): Ticker
 Creates and starts a ticker.
 Parameters:
 time - current time value within the ticker - ?? delay - delay from starting point time to when  ticker is started

-startInterval(time: number, interval: number)
-Creates and starts a ticker object with specific intervals between ticks.
+startInterval(time: number, interval: number): Ticker Creates and starts a ticker object with specific intervals between ticks.
 Parameters:
 time - timestamp starting point time for the ticker